-Simon Guest is a Reader in Structural Mechanics, in the Structures
+Simon Guest is Professor of Structural Mechanics, in the Structures

 Group of the Department of

 of Cambridge.
 His teaching is in structural mechanics, and

 his research straddles the border between traditional structural

 mechanics, and the study of mechanisms.
 He is also a fellow of Trinity Hall.
 He is

 My research straddles the border between traditional structural mechanics, and the study of mechanisms;